Empirical Wealth Management

 Empirical Wealth Management has reported no disclosures on its latest Form ADV with the SEC.
 This is a document that all registered firms must submit to keep their status.

-Because Empirical Wealth Management has a performance-based fee schedule, it may provide incentive for advisors to recommend riskier investments to try to capture stronger returns and therefore compensation.
+Because Empirical Wealth Management has a performance-based fee schedule, it may provide an incentive for advisors to recommend riskier investments to try to capture stronger returns and therefore compensation.
 However, Empirical Wealth Management reports that all supervised persons are fiduciaries.
 As a result, they are legally required to put the best interests of clients above all else.

 Furthermore, this firm employs at least one individual affiliated with Empirical Insurance who is licensed to sell insurance products in certain states.
 Because this individual receives commissions when selling these products, they may be incentivized to recommend products based on potential compensation.
 However, this individual and the firm in general must abide by fiduciary duty.